Obtain Critical Knowledge to Deliver Better Care

 NUS 301 Professional Nursing

-NUS 304 Nursing Research
+NUS 304 RN to BSN Evidence-based Nursing Practice

 This is an introductory nursing research course designed to prepare registered nurses to become critical consumers of nursing research, to use nursing research in practice and to develop an understanding of the research process in preparation for graduate study.
 Students will also learn to integrate nursing science with computer technology and information science to identify, gather, process and manage information.
 Technology-based health applications that support clinical, administrative, research and educational decision-making are emphasized.
 Prerequisites or co-requisites: Statistics, NUS 301, Writing for Career & Creativity

 Students will study pathophysiological and pharmacologic concepts used in nursing practice and required for understanding major health issues occurring across the life span.
 Emphasis is placed on understanding the etiology, pathogenesis, clinical presentation, implications for treatment, and pharmacologic management of various pathophysiological signs and symptoms.
 Pharmacologic modes of treatment of selected major health problems are examined and discussed using a prototype model.
-Prerequisite: NUS 301, Anatomy & Physiology I & II, Microbiology, Chemistry
+Prerequisite: NUS 301, Anatomy & Physiology I & II, Microbiology, Nature Science

-NUS 405 Leadership & Management
+NUS 405 Core Concepts of Leadership

 This course explores leadership and management styles and models in the areas of mentorship, media relations, the nurse's role in the development of health care policy, and the professional nurse's responsibility to advocate for a healthy environment.
 Students continue the development of their professional portfolio and explore their professional growth through narrative and self-analysis.
 Prerequisite: NUS 301, Writing for Career & Creativity